pocketjoso/penthouse/README.md

 #### Special glyphs not showing/showing incorrectly

 Problems with special characters like &#8594; after converting?
 Make sure you use the correct hexadecimal format in your CSS.
 You can always get this format from your browser console, by entering '&#8594;'`.charCodeAt(0).toString(16)` (answer for this arrow glyph is `2192`).
 When using hexadecimal format in CSS it needs to be prepended with a backslash, like so: `\2192` (f.e. `content: '\2192';`)

-### Other problems

-#### Penthouse errors
-Check that the filepath to the repo you are running Penthouse from does not contain any unusual characters - they are [known to cause problems](https://github.com/pocketjoso/penthouse/issues/156#issuecomment-299729664).